Paras-245/notes/dsa with cpp/18_Insertion Sort.md

 - like if i give you cards one by one and you make them sorted
 ## What is Insertion Sort :
 - first take the element and take the other element and compare it
-- if the card is
+- if the number is greater then the current then insert it to the next location
+- if it is smaller then compare it with previous card